Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 *Concurrent calls*

 The PSA specification defines concurrent calls as: "In some environments, an application can make calls to the Crypto API in separate threads.
-In such an environment, concurrent calls are two or more calls to the API whose execution can overlap in time." (https://arm-software.github.io/psa-api/crypto/1.1/overview/conventions.html#concurrent-calls).
+In such an environment, concurrent calls are two or more calls to the API whose execution can overlap in time."
+(See PSA documentation [here](https://arm-software.github.io/psa-api/crypto/1.1/overview/conventions.html#concurrent-calls).)

 *Thread-safety*